FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Install-Kohya-LoRA-Web-UI-On-RunPod.md

 **You will get this error during above file installation.
 Ignore it :**  ``` ERROR: Failed building wheel for tensorrt
 ERROR: Could not build wheels for tensorrt, which is required to install pyproject.toml-based projects```

+## Step 2

+Enter inside Kohya folder and start a new terminal

 ```
 source venv/bin/activate